markmi/acpphint/README.md

 - Later: fix naming error in 2 makefile.* files.

+- Later: I've rerun the 4 CA78C cpu cpuset-restricted examples that were for lack of cpu lockdowns --because the original data looks to have had competing non-benchmark activity that made for problematical data.

 Notes:
 - The LLVM15 libc++ include __type_traits/is_convertible.h
   needed handling of __is_convertible being a builtin,